The Shaw Family

 Children: Occupation: J.P. for Essex

-Notes: Jeremy was of Kirby le Soken, Essex.
-In 1710 he bought the freehold Crisps, in Frinton, Essex, which is estimated at 16 to 20 acres, from Joseph Thurston, a Colchester woolen-draper.
+Notes: Jeremiah was of Kirby le Soken, Essex.
+In 1710 he bought the freehold Crisps, in Frinton, Essex, which is estimated at 16 to 20 acres, from Joseph Thurston, his nephew, a Colchester woolen-draper..

 Sources: